 To select your students starting academic year, simply go into their student profile, click Edit, and under Address & Contact Details you will be given an option to set academic year.

-When combined with other fully customizable metrics (you can learn how to get the most out of your custom metrics here) which can monitor anything your heart desires (graduation year, level of academic achievement, number of remaining baby teeth, etc.), this provides an extra level of insight into the students and enables a company to cater more directly to the students in their care.
+When combined with other fully customisable metrics (you can learn how to get the most out of your custom metrics here) which can monitor anything your heart desires (graduation year, level of academic achievement, number of remaining baby teeth, etc.), this provides an extra level of insight into the students and enables a company to cater more directly to the students in their care.

 Stripe Interface Improvements